-Munk School of Global Affairs and Public Policy, University of Toronto; alexei_abrahams@alumni.brown.edu; † Department of Economics, University of California at San Diego; elib@ucsd.edu; † Department of Politics, New York University; § Department of Economics, The Hebrew University of Jerusalem; eklor@huji.ac.il; ¶ Stanford Graduate School of Business
+\ Munk School of Global Affairs and Public Policy, University of Toronto; alexei\abrahams@alumni.brown.edu; Department of Economics, University of California at San Diego; elib@ucsd.edu; Department of Government, University of Essex; prabin.khadka@essex.ac.uk; Department of Economics, The Hebrew University of Jerusalem; eklor@huji.ac.il; ¶ Stanford Graduate School of Business

-We thank participants at numerous conferences and seminars for helpful comments and suggestions.
-Esteban Klor thanks the Israel Science Foundation (grant No. 1061/18) for financial support.
+We thank Johannes Haushofer and Devorah Manekin for valuable discussions and suggestions.
+We also thank participants at numerous conferences and seminars for helpful comments and feedback.
+Esteban Klor thanks the Israel Science Foundation (grant No. 1061/18) and the Falk Institute for Economic Research for financial support.